bernardas78/KerasImagenetFruits/FeaturesSingleImage.md

 ## Result of convolutions of the 5 CNN layers

-Bellow visualizations are result of convolutions of each layer of pre-trained VGG of a single image.
+- Bellow visualizations are result of convolutions of layers of pre-trained VGG of a single image.
-There are 5 blocks in the VGG, so there are 5 rows in table of visualizations bellow.
+- There are 5 blocks in the VGG, so there are 5 rows in table of visualizations bellow.
-In each row I draw the first 2 convolutions and pooling layer of the block.
-Although blocks 3, 4, and 5 contain 3 convolutional layers, I skip them for resolution puproses, but you can find them in the source directory.
+- In each row I draw the first 2 convolutions and pooling layer of the block.
+- Although blocks 3, 4, and 5 contain 3 convolutional layers, I skip them for resolution puproses, but you can find them in the source directory.

+To note:
-Note how in the beginning layers object can still be visually recognized by a human.
+- In the beginning layers object can still be visually recognized by a human.
-In later layers one cannot easily identify the object.
-Later layers contain less information, those are extracted features.
-Some combination of the last layer features determine the class of the object.
+- In later layers one cannot easily identify the object.
+Later layers contain less information, but it's more condensed (they become "features").
+- Some combination of the last layer features determine the class of the object.

-Note how the maxpooling layer "sharpens" the image (due to resolutions, this can best be seen in last block
+- Note how the maxpooling layer "sharpens" the image (due to resolution, this can best be seen in last block)

 | Blck | Convolution 1 | Convolution 2 | Max-Pool |
 |:-----:|:-------------:|:-------------:|:--------:|